Reading at Old Sarum Primary

 - Be independent, fluent and enthusiastic readers who read widely and frequently;

-- Be developing their understanding and enjoyment of stories, poetry, plays and non-fiction, and learning to read silently;
+- Develop their understanding and enjoyment of stories, poetry, plays and non-fiction, and learning to read silently;

-- Be developing their knowledge and skills in reading non-fiction about a wide range of subjects;
+- Develop their knowledge and skills in reading non-fiction about a wide range of subjects;

 - Take place in discussions about a text and to be able to justify their views independently about what they have read;